-When we improved our website, some of you may have noticed that the previous direct link to the software download page listing all available Zetasizer software versions no longer exists.
-Since we migrated to the new site, the old link had to be replaced.
-However, to make things easier for you and more findable on Google, here is a listing of direct links to the currently available versions of the Zetasizer family of instruments, software series 7
+When we improved our website, the software download page listing all available Zetasizer software versions no longer exists.
+Since we migrated to the new site, the old link is no longer available.
+However, to make things easier for you and more findable on Google, here is a listing of direct links to the currently available versions of the Zetasizer family of instruments, software series 7.

 If you are reading this post and the above links do not work for you, you could try to use the advanced search to locate the software you were looking for.
 If that still leaves you without success, then contact your local help desk.

 Fortunately this is a very rare event.
 If you have an older computer, try to use an earlier version of the software.
 For example 7.11 would be less taxing on your system than 7.12 if your computer is already at its performance limit (i.e. low on memory, slower processor).
 For a very new computer there may be an incompatibility with secure boot in Win8 and Win10.
 When the Unified Extensible Firmware Interface (EFI, UEFI) is enabled with Secure Boot then this may result in blocking a required Malvern USB driver from connecting with the Zetasizer.
 Until these drivers are updated, a known workaround is to permanently disable secure boot at the UEFI level.
 Contact Malvern if you require assistance with this (SBU1046-01).